Bo Horvat: Vancouver Canucks (2014–2023)

 On January 10, 2017, Horvat was named an All-Star for the 2017 NHL All-Star Game after having tallied 13 goals and 16 assists up to that point.
 Horvat was the youngest Canuck to be selected for an All-Star Game since Trevor Linden.
-On March 3, 2017, Horvat was named as one of Vancouver's second alternate captains, replacing longtime Canuck Alex Burrows.
-Horvat ended the 2016–17 season with 20 goals, 32 assists and 52 points, setting career highs in all three categories.
+On March 3, 2017, Horvat was named as one of Vancouver's second alternate captains, replacing longtime Canuck Alexandre Burrows.
+Horvat ended the 2016–17 season playing in all in all 82 games with 20 goals, 32 assists and 52 points recorded, setting career highs in all three categories.

 On September 8, 2017, following the expiry of his entry-level contract after the previous season, the Canucks re-signed Horvat to a six-year, $33 million contract extension worth $5.5 million annually.
 On December 5, 2017, Horvat suffered a broken foot during a game against the Carolina Hurricanes which resulted in him missing six weeks of play.
-Despite missing 18 games over that span, Horvat managed to set a new career-high in goals with 22, often playing on the first line with Bärtschi and rookie Brock Boeser.
+Despite missing 18 games over that span, Horvat managed to set a new career-high in goals with 22, along with 22 assists for 44 points in 64 games and often playing on the second line with Bärtschi and rookie Brock Boeser.

 The following season, after the retirement of Daniel and Henrik Sedin, Horvat was named one of four alternative captains for the Canucks, after not having served the role during the 2017–18 season.
 During the 2018–19 season, injuries on the Canucks as well as a lack of team depth forced Horvat to play most of the season without consistent linemates.
-However, Horvat still managed to set career highs in goals (27), assists (34), and points (61).
+However, Horvat still managed to set career highs in goals (27), assists (34), and points (61) in all 82 games.